 Need more details?
 Check out more tips for waking up without an alarm.

 Before alarm clocks were invented, this is pretty much how we slept as humans.
 We were cued by the internal alarm clocks that follow circadian rhythms to wake us up as it starts getting light.
 And then, as night sets in, our internal alarm clocks tell us that it’s time to rest.

-This is by far the best way to ensure that you’re getting enough sleep, and you go to bed and wake up on your schedule and on your own terms.
+This is by far the best way to ensure that you’re getting enough sleep and allows you to go to bed and wake up on your schedule.

-The only challenge with this approach is if you have an annoying boss that expects you to be somewhere at a certain time, and your internal alarm clock is not on that schedule.
+The only challenge with this approach is if you have something like an early morning job or school, and your internal alarm clock is not on that schedule.
 However, it can be worth trying when you’re on vacation to see if it’s something you can realistically maintain.

 43: Write Down a To-Do list for Tomorrow

-All of those things will keep you awake at night, and perhaps worse is that they’ll be the first things you think of when you wake up.
-When that happens, it can be hard to get out of bed because you’re thinking of your endless to-do list, and frankly nothing on it sounds fun.
+These things will keep you awake at night, and perhaps worse is that they’ll be the first things you think of when you wake up.
+When that happens, it can be hard to get out of bed because you’re thinking of your endless to-do list.

 The solution to this is simple:

 Write down your to-do list for tomorrow the night before.
 Once it’s on paper, it’s out of your head, and you can rest easy knowing that everything for the next day is planned out.